swiftype/app-search-demo-react/README.md

 Filtering lets us further refine search query results.
 Our approach, as discussed in the [State Management](#state-management) section, is to store all search state in the url.

-For example, in the following url, we are querying by the term "express", and then filtering the results to include only packages that have "node" listed in their "dependencies", and a "license" of "MIT".
+For example, in the following URI, we are querying by the term "express", and then filtering the results to include only packages that have "node" listed in their "dependencies", and a "license" of "MIT".

 ```
 http://localhost:3000/?q=express&dependencies=node&license=MIT